Are you compelled to write?

 This is freewriting based on a prompt or question.
 It gives you inspiration or something to consider while you write.
 Focused freewriting gives you a direction to explore in your writing.

-Natalie Goldberg’s book, Writing Down the Bones, includes a fantastic list of creative topics you can use.
+Focused Freewriting Prompts give you a topic.
+For example, “Visualize your favorite place and describe what you see, hear, touch, smell, or taste, etc.” Natalie Goldberg’s book, Writing Down the Bones: Freeing the Writer Within includes a fantastic list of creative topics you can use.

-Focused Freewriting Questions: This type of freewriting is where you ask a question related to a topic or subject.
+Focused Freewriting Questions: This type of freewriting is where you ask a question about a topic or subject.
 For example, “What’s the most important thing people need to know about this subject?”
 Writing a response to a question helps you discover ideas.

 The concept of Morning Pages comes from Julia Cameron’s, The Artist’s Way.

 Morning Pages are three long-hand pages of writing you do when you first wake-up.
 It’s “stream of consciousness” writing.
 Julia Cameron describes this as a clearing of your mind before you start the rest of your day.

 Cameron says Morning Pages are not creative or beautiful.
 They are just what you think about.
 Check out this video to see Julia Cameron describe how Morning Pages help people live creatively. http://juliacameronlive.com/basic-tools/morning-pages/